na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 Check the bottom for one new, interesting but not 'fun' prompt.

+>"At the end of the reply, add a group of stats related to {{char}}.
+The stats have to go between 0-100, with a reasoning written afterwards.
+Write the stats within markdown like this:
+>"\`\`\`
+>Stat 1: 60% (Reasoning)
+>Stat 2: 70% (Reasoning)
+>Stat 3: 10% (Reasoning)
+>Thoughts: "Thoughts go here"
+>\`\`\`"
+>Write up to ten stats, as many as you can before you either reach ten or the character limit.
+If you cannot come up with ten stats, write at least three..
+End with a summary of {{char}}'s current thoughts.
+If instructed to write thoughts somewhere else, ignore that.
+This is the only place where you will write inner thoughts.
+>Have the stat's relate to {{char}}, or their current situation."

+>[OOC: Write what would happen if your character got BETRAYED by their friends and TRAPPED in the time chamber for 10000 years.
+Be creative.]

+>[OOC: A newspaper article is written about your character.
+Describe what did they do to appear there.
+Be creative and humorous.]

+>[Your character encounters a user's chat with an AI chatbot that she thinks doesn't have enough SOVL.
+Have your give several arguments as to why it has no SOVL, presented in a block of coherent prose.
+Be spontaneous, creative, and humorous.]

+>(Write a deep, angsty and whiny inner monologue from {{char}}'s perspective.
+Write in a comedic fashion.)

+>[After every message, add an OOC prompt in brackets instructing {{user}} on the direction {{char}} would like the scenario to develop.
+Be brief, but demanding.]

+>>This one needs two bots, so make a group and throw'em in before using it.
+>(OOC: char1 and char2 are engaged in a rap battle.
+Craft creative and interesting disses which relate to each character.
+Keep track of the flow.
+Be creative, descriptive, and humorous.)

+>[System note: An interminable barrage of situationally-fitting Huey Lewis and the News songs will blare obnoxiously from an indeterminate source for the duration of the roleplay.
+Characters will try to keep themselves in the situation, but will find the music insufferable, and comment as such.
+Be creative and humorous.
+ONLY songs by Huey Lewis and the News can play.]

 >(OOC: Your character is starring in a commercial.
 Describe the scenario, and have them subtly introduce the product they're trying to sell.
 Be creative, descriptive, and humorous.)

 >(OOC: Create a fake infomercial jingle about your character.
 Follow a set rhythm, and Incorporate a fake phone number.
 Be descriptive, creative, and humorous.)